Pre-Islamic Arabic poetry

+Origins and context

-Arabic poetry is occasionally found on pre-Islamic Arabic inscriptions.
-The earliest references to Arabic poems are from 4th century Greek histories and the earliest individuals to whom Arabic poetry is ascribed are the Tanukhids and Lakhmids in the 3rd century.
+The earliest evidence for pre-Islamic poetry comes from ancient inscriptions.
+The Hymn of Qāniya is a twenty-seven line poem known from a first century rock, addressed to the god Shams.
+The earliest figures to whom poetry is attributed to in Islamic tradition are the Tanukhids and Lakhmids in the third century.
+Greek sources attribute poems to Arabs as early as the fourth century.

+Many sources provide a context for pre-Islamic poetry.
 Pre-Islamic Arabic and Greek poetry share some similar themes, such as the inescapability of death and the notion of self-immortalization through the accomplishment of heroic deeds in battle.
 Recent scholarship has identified that pre-Islamic poetry, to a degree, experienced Hellenization and that it offers strong evidence for the integration of Arabia into the broader Mediterranean culture during Late Antiquity.
+Another context may be the genre of Arabic literature called the Days of the Arabs, recounting some of the wars in pre-Islamic Arabia that give the setting for some of those same heroic deeds on the battlefield.

 Genres and themes

-The central genres or motifs of pre-Islamic poetry included:lamentation before the ruins of the camps (al-bukāʾ ʿalā l-aṭlāl), erotic prelude (nasīb), description of the poet’s journey (raḥīl), description of animals and nature (waṣf), panegyric (madīḥ), self-exaltation (fakhr), invectives (hijāʾ), and eulogies (rithāʾ)These motifs could be combined to produce well-known genres of pre-Islamic poetry, one example being the qasida.
+The central genres or motifs of pre-Islamic poetry included:lamentation before the ruins of the camps (al-bukāʾ ʿalā l-aṭlāl), erotic prelude (nasīb), description of the poet's journey (raḥīl), description of animals and nature (waṣf), panegyric (madīḥ), self-exaltation (fakhr), invectives (hijāʾ), and eulogies (rithāʾ)These motifs could be combined to produce well-known genres of pre-Islamic poetry, one example being the qasida.
 The qasida occurs in three parts, each corresponding to one of these motifs, and these motifs are arranged into the following order: the desert motif (nasīb), description of a camel or a horse (raḥīl), and finally the tribal boast or similar (the fakhr).